ziyexiaohei/cse15l-lab-reports/lab1.md

 1. Using the Command with no argument
    <br>
    ![Image](cd1.png)
-   * The working directory is in the home directory `/home` , which is on the home page, starting directory
+   * The working directory when the program runs is `/home/lecture1`.
-   * The cd command is to let you change the directory, when there is no argument it means that there is no output for the given command to process, which will end up returning to its initial directory, which is the home directory.
+   * The cd command is meant for us to change directory, when the command has no arugment, it will bring us back to home directory from whatever path we are on.
    * The output doesn't have any error occur, the output indicates that the working directory has returned to home directory

 2. Using the command with a path to directory as an argument
    <br>
    ![Image](cd2.png)
-   * The Working directory is in lecture1 directory `/home/lecture1`.
+   * The Working directory is `/home`.
    * The cd command allows us to change the directory, this time we provide a path, which allows us to change our working directory.
    * No error has occurred, we successfully changed our directory to the one we want.

 3. Using the command with a path to a filen as an arugment
    <br>
  ![Image](cd3.png)
-  * The Working directory is in message file, `/home/lecture1/messages`.
+  * The Working directory is in message file, `/home`.
   * The cd command is for us to change directory, but this time the path we provide is to a file, thus the command cannot do the thing we want, error message pop up, remind us that the path we entered is not a directory, cd command cannot do anything with the path provided.
   * Error has occur, Error message shows that the path I enter is not a directory.
 The error occur is becuase the cd command only allow us to change a directory, is for us to move between directorys, but the arugment we enter wants to change to a file instead of a directory, thsu the error message tells us that the path we enter is not a directory.